Tottenham’s predicted Premier League finish, trophy probability ratings, odds, best players & stats

 Tottenham Hotspur would have been hopeful of securing a top four finish this season after coming fifth in their first campaign under Ange Postecoglou, but things haven’t quite gone to plan.

-After missing out on Champions League football by just two points last season, Tottenham look way off the pace for the top four in this campaign, with the north London outfit suffering from even more inconsistency and injury issues that have left them in 12th place in the Premier League – 12 points off fourth-placed Chelsea.
+After missing out on Champions League football by just two points last season, Tottenham look way off the pace for the top four in this campaign.
+In fact, they’re currently 14th in the Premier League – 15 points off fourth-placed Chelsea.

 So, can Tottenham defy the odds and qualify for European football, or win silverware in Postecoglou’s second season?